blueridgeboost/blueridgeboost.github.io/src/content/upper_elementary.md

 Students learn conditional loops that repeat until a condition is satisfied.

 #### Session 7
-Students learn the conditional statements ``if`` and ``if else``.
-They practice using the new statements in conjunction with previously learn concepts, including loops and functions.
+Students learn the conditional statements `if` and `if else`.
+Then, they practice using the new statements in conjunction with previously learned concepts, including loops and functions.

 #### Session 8
 Students learn the logical operators ``or`` and ``and`` and code conditional statements with compound conditions.